-Explanatory variables in this study comprise monthly logarithmic returns for the ASX100 stock market index (denoted as STOCK), along with changes in yields of 10-year government bonds and 90-day bank accepted bills (BOND and BILL) to represent a stock market factor and interest rate risks.
-It is expected that bonds proxy for long-term borrowing costs but can also reflect inflationary expectations.
+Explanatory variables in this study comprise of monthly logarithmic returns for the ASX100 stock market index (denoted as STOCK), along with changes in yields of 10-year government bonds and 90-day bank accepted bills (BOND and BILL) to represent a stock market factor and interest rate risks.
+We expect bonds to proxy for long-term borrowing costs but can also reflect inflationary expectations.
 Bills represent short-term costs of debt and these may also be indicative of rental yields.
-Since yields of bonds and bills are highly correlated, changes in yields are used which were found to be less correlated at 0.29 over this sample period.
-A dummy variable to denote the GFC takes on the value of 1 for the months from September 2007 to August 2009 and zero otherwise.
+Since yields of bonds and bills are highly correlated we use changes in yields which were found to be less correlated at 0.29 over this sample period.
+A dummy variable to denote the Global Financial Crisis (GFC) takes on the value of 1 for the months from September 2007 to August 2009 and zero otherwise.